Samsung/tizen-docs/docs/tizen-distribution/how-distribute/binary.md

-## 2) Binary File & Supported Device
+## Binary File & Supported Device

 ![img](media/2_.png)

 1. Click the [Upload a new binary] button to upload a binary file.
-The format of the binary file must be “.tpk” or “.wgt”.
+The format of the binary file must be ".tpk" or ".wgt".

    - Before selecting a file to upload